 Satellite data provide an important source of information for characterizing and monitoring land-cover and land-use change.
 In some regions it is the only feasible way to provide timely and reliable land-cover assessments and identify areas of rapid change.
 Recent land-cover history also provides a point of departure for modeling land-cover change.

-NASA Current Missions for LCLUC Research
+NASA Current Missions For LCLUC Research

 Experimental measurements of limited duration are needed to better understand processes and to test new sensor technologies.
-For example, the Earth Observer 1 (EO1) system has provided a test-bed for new sensor technology and spaceborne hyper-spectral remote sensing.
-Similarly the Advanced Spaceborne Thermal Emission and Reflection Radiometer (ASTER) sensor has provided new high resolution thermal data collocated with MODIS data for improved surface characterization and validation of coarser MODIS thermal products.
+For example, the Earth Observer 1 (EO1) system provided a test-bed for new sensor technology and spaceborne hyper-spectral remote sensing.
+Similarly the Advanced Spaceborne Thermal Emission and Reflection Radiometer (ASTER) sensor has provided coarse resolution thermal data collocated with MODIS data for improved surface characterization and validation of MODIS thermal products.
 More recently the ECOSTRESS thermal instrument on board the International Space Station (ISS) was developed to reduce the cost and risk for the thermal infrared radiometer on the future Hyperspectral Infrared Imager (HyspIRI) mission.
 HyspIRI is one of the system concepts being considered for the Surface Biology and Geology (SBG) Designated Observable identified by the most recent NASA Decadal Survey.
 The GEDI instrument also on ISS is providing the first satellite based Lidar data for studying the 3-D Structure of vegetation.

-NASA Future Missions for LCLUC Research
+NASA Future Missions For LCLUC Research